Having the same line-up of speakers is just status quo.

 - be Australia-based preferably,

-- have some experience in public speaking, and
+- have some public speaking experience, and

 - identify as having a diverse background which can be broken down into: